babylonlabs-io/babylon-integration-deployment/README.md

 - `btcdsim` for the btcd service
 - `explorer` for the explorer
 - `nginx-proxy` for the nginx proxy
+- `faucet-frontend` for the frontend of the faucet
+- `faucet-backend` for the backend of the faucet

 #### Sanity checks